AlexandraWilliams7/Amazon_Vine_Analysis/README.md

 3. S3 buckets

 ### Results
-Here are the results from the anaylsis of Vine reviews.
+Here are the results from the anaylsis of the Vine reviews for the Home Improvement department.

 - **How many Vine reviews and non-Vine reviews were there?**
     - There are 266 Home Improvement Vine Reviews